Marine Iguana by Chris Townend.

 Reptiles, Amphibians and Fish

-Giant Tortoise, Marine and Land Iguanas, (Pacific) Green Turtle (females come ashore to lay eggs Dec-Jun mostly Jan-Mar, hatchlings mostly Apr-May), and Whale (Jun-Nov, mostly May-Aug, when pregnant females gather around Darwin Island), (Scalloped) Hammerhead (mostly July) and White-tipped Reef Sharks.
-Also a chance of Manta Ray, and Golden and Spotted Eagle Rays, and Hawksbill, Leatherback and Olive Ridley Turtles.
+Giant Tortoise, Marine and Land Iguanas, (Pacific) Green Turtle (females come ashore to lay eggs Dec-Jun mostly Jan-Mar especially February, hatchlings mostly Apr-May), and Whale (Jun-Nov, mostly May-Aug, when pregnant females gather around Darwin Island), (Scalloped) Hammerhead (mostly July) and White-tipped Reef Sharks.
+Also a chance of Manta Ray, Golden and Spotted Eagle Rays, and Hawksbill, Leatherback and Olive Ridley Turtles.